 PROS: Pet Friendly (up to 50lbs), fitness center, heated salt water pool, wellness programs, fire pits, hot tub.
 Beach butlers provides a ride to and from the beach using a bicycle.
 Treehouse Bar overlooking the Pacific Ocean.

 CONS: A pet fee of $150 per room, $35 a night a parking.

-TIP: They do run specials where the resort fee is waived with rooms discounted as much as 15%.
+TIP: They do run specials with the resort fee waived.
+Rooms are discounted as much as 15%.

 The peak season for Huntington Beach runs from April thru September.
 Rates can wildly fluctuate based on demand.
 It's not uncommon to see another $50 a night in months of high demand.

 Humidity is highest in May and August.
 Relative humidity is useful, however, only the dew point is an accurate measure of comfort.
 Relative humidity is comfortable around 45%.

 Photo of ShoreBreak Hotel At top by Xavier

 Creative Commons License, 2009, modified.